 The 2019 Clatsop County Housing Strategies Report states that over 60% of the housing stock in the entire county was constructed prior to 1980.
 Over 40% of the county's housing stock was constructed prior to 1950.
-The homes in the Northeast County are primarily single family detached dwellings.
+The homes in the Northeast County are primarily single family detached dwellings built prior to 1950, rated "less than fair" by the Assessor.
+Two older neighborhoods targeted for rehabilitation have been located in the Svensen and Westport areas.
+Many other homes will need attention if expected to remain in the housing stock in the future.